Luos-io/Documentation/tutorials/your-first-message/receiving-message.md

 ## 4. Handle a request using the polling method

-To Pull message from Luos engine we will need to know which service is asking for it.
-To do that you need to create a `service_t` pointer, and at the service creation, Luos will allow you to link it to the real created service :
+To pull messages from Luos Engine, we will need to know which service is asking for them.
+To do that, you need to create a `service_t` pointer, so that at the service creation Luos Engine would allow you to link it to the actual created service:

 ```c
 /*******************************************************************************